 - Swallow four capsules with a meal and write down the day and time that you take the capsules.

 - Observe your stool until you see black or dark gray stool appear.
 At this point, write down the day and the time.
 Look at the time that you originally swallowed the capsules and the time that you see the dark stool and write down the total time it took for this to happen.
 If it took longer than twenty-four hours, you have some work to do on your digestive tract.
 If it took less than 18 hours, that may also be a problem meaning that there is something irritating the digestive tract causing increased peristalsis.

 Get a Full Analysis

 The best way to determine if you have problems in your digestive tract is to complete a stool analysis.
 This will be ordered by your functional medicine physician.
-I recommend testing through Doctor’s Data laboratory.
-Doctor’s Data uses cutting edge technology for microbe detection in stool.
+I order stool tests on all of my patients with thyroid problems so we can if there is a gut-thyroid connection.
 This test will tell you if you have any infections that could be affecting the thyroid gland.
 It also tells you how well you are digesting food, if you are absorbing the food you are eating, if you have any yeast overgrowth, parasites, fungus, and/or mold and whether you have an inflammatory bowel versus an irritable bowel.
-It even tests for gluten intolerance.
 This test will also reveal if you have intestinal dysbiosis which is basically an imbalance in the bacterial colonies in the gut.
 This test is vital for everyone who has autoimmune thyroiditis because of the possible infectious triggers in the gut.